China accuses U.S. of whipping up panic over virus as stocks tumble

 While countries have been trying to block the virus with travel bans, they have also been getting stranded citizens out of Wuhan.

 The United States, which flew people out last week, is planning “a handful more flights” while Russia is due to start evacuating its citizens from Wuhan on Monday.
-It has also suspended direct passenger trains link.

-Australia evacuated 243 people, many of them children, from Wuhan on Monday and will quarantine them on a remote island.

-Australia on Saturday followed the United States in barring entry to all foreign nationals travelling from mainland China.
+Australia evacuated 243 people from Wuhan on Monday and will quarantine them on a remote island.
+On Saturday it followed the United States in barring entry to all foreign nationals travelling from mainland China.

 The virus is thought to have emerged late last year in a Wuhan market illegally trading wildlife.
 It can cause pneumonia and spreads between people in droplets from coughs and sneezes.